arturobminski/academic-web/content/home/experience.md

   date_start: '2017-07-10'
   description: "  * Planned and conducted English lessons for around 350 students\
     \ ages 14 to 18\n  * Worked independently while reinforcing colleagues' previous\
-    \ lessons and Ministry learning objectives\n  * Achieved a high level of satisfaction\
-    \ from students as well as colleagues, superiors, and the Ministry of Education\n\
+    \ lessons and Ministry learning objectives\n  * Achieved “extremely positive” reviews in students’ evaluations and a high degree of satisfaction from colleagues, superiors, and the Ministry of Education\n\
     \  "
   location: Cartagena, Chile
   title: English Teacher